sinzii/meblog/README.md

     -   `templates/pages`: Add new pages here
     -   `templates/posts`: Add new post layout here.
 By default, `post.pug` will be used as default layout for posts
     -   `templates/tags`:
-        -   `templates/tags/tag.pug`: Default tag template
+        -   `templates/tags/tag.pug`: Default tag template for rendering tag pages
 -   `scss`: SCSS styling files
     -   `scss/main.scss`: Main entry point of scss files, the engine will generate this file to `main.css` on building.
 -   `assets`: Put your images, favicon, and other resources here
 -   `posts`: Put your posts in markdown format here.
-Ideally, arrange your posts into year and month folders for better referencing or searching.
+Ideally, arrange your posts into year and month folders for better searching.
 -   `config.js`: [Config file](#configuration) for the site

 ## How to create new post